material-components/material-components-web/packages/material-components-web/README.md

 import { checkbox } from 'material-components-web';
 const checkbox = new checkbox.MDCCheckbox(document.querySelector('.mdc-checkbox'));
 ```
+> NOTE: Since switch is a reserved word in JS, switch is instead named `switchControl`.

 > NOTE: Built CSS files as well as UMD JS bundles will be available as part of the package
 > post-alpha.